Field-level security to control access

 |Sales Managers||Read-only.
 Can only view mobile phone numbers for contacts.|

-To restrict this field, you would perform the following tasks.
+To restrict this field, you would do the following tasks.

 Secure the field.

-Next to Field Security, click Enable, click Save and Close.
+Next to Field Security, select Enable, select Save and Close.

 Publish the customization.